 The Hunterdon Central Regional High School District was created by voters from the five municipalities of Delaware Township, East Amwell Township, Flemington Borough, Raritan Township and Readington Township in April 1954.

 In 1954, the Board of Education chose Robert Shoff as the District’s first superintendent, paying him $8,500.
 His first year on the job was a planning year, as he organized and managed the transition from Flemington High School to Hunterdon Central in 1955-56.
 The Board also hired an architectural firm to design the new high school, and developed plans for a bond referendum to fund the purchase of a site for the proposed school.
 The bond issue was passed by the voters in December 1954 and included the purchase of the Route 69 elementary school from the Flemington-Raritan school district.
 The bond also included the necessary funds to expand that facility to comfortably accommodate 1,000 students, with a maximum capacity of 1,200 students.Hunterdon Central High School opened its doors to approximately 750 students in September 1956.
 Students who had previously attended Flemington High School moved to the new high school, along with many of the faculty and programs.

 During the first few years of its existence, Hunterdon Central adapted its curriculum and student activities programs to the changing needs of a growing community, and plans for a building expansion were put into place, due to a growing enrollment.
 The first expansion occurred in the early 1960s, when 19 additional classrooms, a small auxiliary gym, a new cafeteria, storage rooms and a science lab were added.
 A much larger expansion was undertaken in the late 1960s, made necessary by demographic growth that brought over 2,000 students to the campus by the end of the decade; the Board of Education was also committed to developing a 2+2, "house system" campus design.
 The Zuegner Memorial Library, John Krauss Fine Arts Building, Fieldhouse, central facilities building housing many classrooms, small theatre, offices and a cafeteria were constructed and opened to students in the 1969-70 school year.
 As campus facilities expanded, so too did the curriculum and student activities programs, with many new courses, clubs and athletic teams developed to serve a growing student body.

 In 1990, Hunterdon Central hired Raymond P. Farley as superintendent; he served the District in this role for the next ten years.
 During this decade, the District revamped its daily schedule to a 4 X 4 block system, placed technology at the center of classroom instruction and provided enhanced opportunities for faculty to improve their skills through the creation of an in-house training academy.
 The Board of Education developed a major bond referendum that expanded the campus in the mid-1990s, again addressing the needs of rapidly increasing enrollments.
 By the end of the decade, Hunterdon Central had been recognized as a national Blue Ribbon School of Excellence and as New Jersey’s first Star School.

 Hunterdon Central entered the new millennium with growing enrollments, a rapidly changing workforce, and new district leadership.
 Dr. LeRoy Seitz was hired as the district’s sixth superintendent in the fall of 2000.
 Under his leadership, the District was awarded a Blue Ribbon School of Excellence status for the second time, in 2002.
 The high school’s curriculum was expanded to provide more advanced and rigorous academic courses, and a new building plan was developed to meet the challenge of ever increasing enrollments.
 In early 2005, construction began on a new campus expansion, which was completed in 2007.

-During the last 61 years, Hunterdon Central has grown into one of the largest, campus-style high school districts in New Jersey, with a 72 acre campus, four general classroom buildings, a music/communications building, a 2,000 seat Fieldhouse, an Instructional Media Center, and an FM radio station and cable television station, from which satellite downlinks are available.
+During the last 69 years, Hunterdon Central has grown into one of the largest campus-style high school districts in New Jersey, with a 72 acre campus, four general classroom buildings. a music/communications building, a 2,000 seat Fieldhouse, an Instructional Media Center (Library), and an FM radio station and cable television station.
+Hunterdon Central is dedicated to achieving the District vision: